 I’m often asked how I get my gear photos.
 People like showing off their gear and as a result, camera photos have become more popular.

-The method I’ll demonstrate as part of this article isn’t the best way to do it, but it is quick and easy way to get started and improve the quality of your photos.
-This is the method I first started with and it’s cost effective way of experimenting whilst still getting very good results.
+The method I’ll demonstrate as part of this article isn’t the best way to do it, but it is quick and easy way to get started along with improving the quality of your photos.
+This is the method I first started with and it’s cost effective way of experimenting, while still getting very good results.

 To take these photos you will need at a minimum